All about orthokeratology (ortho-k) contact lenses

 Is ortho-k better than LASIK?

 What’s better depends entirely on your eyes and your lifestyle.
-LASIK is not recommended for children , since their eyes are still growing and developing, so ortho-k can be a great option for children while their eyes continue to grow.
+LASIK is not recommended for children, since their eyes are still growing and developing, so ortho-k can be a great option for children.
 As always, it’s best to talk about your vision correction options with your eye doctor.

 Can you watch TV while wearing ortho-k?

 Technically you can because you should still see with your ortho-k lenses on.
-It is, however, generally recommended that wearers develop a routine, wearing ortho-k lenses 15-20 mins before going to sleep.
+It is, however, generally recommended that wearers develop a routine, wearing ortho-k lenses a few minutes before going to sleep.
 This is to minimize time the lenses are on with the eyes open, as the effects of lid interaction from blinking and gravity may result in lens discomfort and treatment decentration.

 I thought it wasn’t safe to wear contact lenses at night?

 It depends on the specific contact lens product and the instructions provided by your eye doctor.
-Most ACUVUE lenses are not designed for overnight wear and can in fact increase the chance of eye health issues if you do wear them overnight.
-But Abiliti® Overnight is specifically designed to correct vision during sleep.
-As always, it's best to talk to your eye doctor if you have questions about when to wear your contact lenses.
+Most lenses are not designed for overnight wear and can in fact increase the chance of eye health issues if you do wear them overnight.
+As always, it's best to talk to your eye doctor if you have questions about this risk and how to minimize it with your particular type of lens.

 Footnotes